ILFC Confident Of China Dominance

 Aircraft leasing firms sprang up in China over the past few years with Industrial and Commercial Bank of China, and Bank of Communications setting up financial leasing arms in 2007.
 They were followed by China Construction Bank, China Minsheng Banking and China Development Bank.

-"Airbus and Boeing deliver more and more planes every year and the share of financing organized by leasing companies is also increasing, so there is room for everybody," Courpron said.
+"Airbus and Boeing deliver more and more planes every year and the share of financing organised by leasing companies is also increasing, so there is room for everybody," Courpron said.

 He also said the lessor was ready for an IPO as its parent AIG had made clear that ILFC was a non-core unit and that it would like to sell all of its interest in it over time.